xadichamakhkamova/MarketManagementSystem/README.md

 # Market Management System

 A modular, microservices-based platform designed to streamline **supermarket and retail operations**.
-The system provides comprehensive management for products, inventory, debts, and analytics while leveraging modern technologies like gRPC, Kafka, PostgreSQL, MongoDB, MinIO, and Swagger for documentation.
+The system provides comprehensive management for products, inventory, debts, and analytics while leveraging modern technologies like gRPC, Kafka, PostgreSQL, MongoDB, MinIO, WebSocket and Swagger for documentation.

 ---